dentarg/auth0-blog/_posts/2017-12-21-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 Of course you can change the url with the options you need for your particular setup.
 The first 3 lines you only need to run them once, they download Redshift's official JDBC driver and install the RJDBC package.

-This package was the only one I found which supported transactions on Redshift (`BEGIN`, `COMMIT`, `ROLLBACK`) until recently, otherwise on other packages DDL operations will autocommit, until a few days ago since the writing of this blogpost, this was the recommended package for uploading data and inserting/deleting data, since you usually want be able to unite your operations into a single transaction.
+This package was the only one I found which supported transactions on Redshift (`BEGIN`, `COMMIT`, `ROLLBACK`) until recently, otherwise on other packages DDL operations will autocommit.

+Until a few days ago since the writing of this blogpost, this was the recommended package for uploading data and inserting/deleting data, since you usually want be able to unite your operations which modify data into a single transaction.

 This package has some big problems though, which I'll explain later on this post.

 ## RPostgreSQL

 Amazon Redshift is mostly PostgreSQL compatible, so most PostgreSQL drivers work well.
-RPostgreSQL is configured like this:
+[RPostgreSQL](code.google.com/p/rpostgresql) is configured like this: